nzfeng/SWN/README.md

 Depending on the curve input, the surface may need to be re-meshed for optimal output.

 First, SWN is formulated for curves that conform to mesh edges.
 However, you can still specify curves generically as sequences of barycentric points along the surface, with the condition that the curve is continuous and linear within each triangle face.
 If `--allowRemeshing=true`, the surface will be re-meshed so that the curve lies entirely along mesh edges (with no change to the curve geometry.)
-If `--allowRemeshing=false`, the program will use a Poisson formulation of SWN to give valid output, but homology correction is no longer possible.
+If `--allowRemeshing=false`, the program will use a Poisson formulation of SWN to give valid output, but I currently have no algorithm for identifying nonbounding curve components.

 Second, since curve endpoints are omitted from the solve (Section 2.3.2 in the paper), curves that span only one mesh edge will be ignored.
 If `--allowRemeshing=true`, such edges will be subdivided so that these parts of the curve will not be ignored.